External Adjunct Professor

-Joe Brown is an associate professor in environmental engineering.
+Joe Brown is an adjunct professor in environmental engineering.
 Brown’s research and teaching interests are at the intersection of environmental engineering and public health, including water infrastructure sustainability, detection methods for pathogens and pathogen indicators in the environment, water treatment technology characterization and innovation, and human health effects of exposure to waterborne pathogens.
 He is a Professional Engineer (PE) with licensure in North Carolina and Alabama.

 - PhD, Environmental Sciences and Engineering, Gillings School of Global Public Health, University of North Carolina - Chapel Hill

 - MPhil, Environment and Development, University of Cambridge

 - BS, Civil and Environmental Engineering, University of Alabama

 - 2017 NSF CAREER Award

 - 2017 Women in Engineering (WIE) Faculty Teaching Award, Georgia Institute of Technology

 - 2016 CEE Excellence in Research Program Development Award

 - 2015 Young Future Leaders, STS Forum, National Academies

 - 2015 Selected participant, Chinese-American Frontiers of Engineering, National Academies